noahzarro/piomat-v2-backend/README.md

 ### People
-All people are uidentified via their `uid`.
+All people are identified via their `uid`.
+The master always has `uid 0`.
+Changes to the master will be discarded.

 #### GET